 Before a month or two

-Let your boss know about your vacation plans, at least two months prior the trip.
+Let your boss know about your vacation plans, at least two months prior to the trip.
 Thus, he can get a better idea about the projects and assignments that might be scheduled for that duration.

 Two weeks before leaving

 Notify your co-workers or subordinates about your trip.
 You can do so via email or through the phone.
 Here's a great post on out of office email message examples.

 A Week before leaving